SmartMonkey-git/robinson-group-python-template/README.md

 ```

+Pytest will execute the snippet to ensure that invoking `foo()` in fact returns `True`.
+This is a way for documenting the typical use cases of the package.
-Since the documentation is executed, any code changes that can render the documentation obsolete can be picked up,
+Since the documentation is executed, any code changes that render the documentation obsolete will be picked up, forcing a documentation update.
-prompting the documentation update.

 ## Continuous Delivery